Kainji languages

 The Kainji languages are a group of about 60 related languages spoken in west-central Nigeria.
-They form part of the Central Nigerian (Platoid) branch of Benue–Congo.
+They may be an independent branch of Benue–Congo.

 Demographics

 Four of the most widely spoken Kainji languages are Tsuvadi (150,000), Cishingini and Tsishingini (100,000 each)—all from the Kambari branch; and Clela (C'lela, Lela) (100,000), of the Northwest Kainji branch.
 In total, there were about one million speakers of Kainji languages (1990s estimate) in Nigeria.

 History

 Proto-Kainji is estimated by Blench (2012) to be 3,000 to 4,000 years old.
 Its broken distribution today is likely due to the historical northward expansion of the Nupoid languages.